bbrownekianda/docs/fields/input/list.md

 # List fields

-## Introduction

-Lists  can be manually entered into a form or created from an external site like SharePoint, for example a list of Types of Training.
+**Lists** can be manually entered into a form or created from an external site like SharePoint, for example a list of Types of Training.
 There are different display options from dropdown lists to checklists and the ability to make lists mandatory for users to choose in a form amongst other options.